TianhengQin/WebServ/README.md

 - Describes HTTP methods be passed along a request.
 - The method can be specified as a single method or a list of methods separated by spaces.
-- GET POST DELETE PUT HEAD
+- GET POST DELETE HEAD

 #### `autoindex`
 > Syntax: autoindex [on | off];